LLMServe/DistServe/distserve/evaluation/docs/README-AE.md

 This file will guide you through the process of reproducing the results of the paper "DistServe: Disaggregating Prefill and Decoding for Goodput-optimized Large Language Model Serving".

+Since it is rediculously hard to rent a node with eight NVIDIA A100 80GB SXM GPUs, and (at least for us) impossible to rent three of them with Infiniband interconnect, we will provide a screencast for the OPT-175B end-to-end experiment (which needs three nodes).

+For the OPT-13B end-to-end experiment (which runs on 4 GPUs) and the OPT-66B experiment (which runs on 8 GPUs), we provide a python script for you to SHUA JI QI.
+Ideally it grabs a 4 GPU node in 10 minutes and an 8 GPU node in about 24 hours.
+We also provide corresponding screen recordings, if you find it annoying to SHUA JI QI.

 Here is a high level overview of the whole process:
-1. Create a docker container from our image as a GPU instance on RunPod (other cloud providers are also supported)
+1. Create a docker container instance (pod) from our image as a GPU instance on RunPod (other cloud providers are also supported)
 2. Run some toy examples to verify DistServe and two baselines (vLLM and DeepSpeed-MI) are working (for the kick-the-tires step)
 3. Run the full experiments
 4. Post-process the results and generate the figures